CiscoTestAutomation/getting-started/source/install/keepuptodate.rst

 DevNet community users
 ^^^^^^^^^^^^^^^^^^^^^^^
 .. tip:: You can find the latest information about releases on Twitter at #pyATS.
+For information about all things |pyATS|, see our discussion on `Webex Teams <https://eurl.io/#r18UzrQVr>`_.

 .. csv-table:: DevNet user upgrade options
     :file: ../quickstart/UpgradeExternal.csv